 - Report demonstrating compliance with the Conditions of Development Approval.

-To discuss the lodgement of Survey Plans further, please contact Council's Statutory Planning Section on (07) 4977 6813.
+To discuss the lodgement of Survey Plans further, please contact Council's Development Services Division on

-To request any of the following town planning certificates, please complete the Assessment & Development Search Form and pay the applicable fee as indicated.
+To request any of the following town planning certificates, please complete the Development Services Search Request Form and pay the applicable fee as indicated.
 Planning Certificates are prepared in accordance with Schedule 23 of the Planning Regulation 2017.
 Types of Planning Certificates include:

 - Full Planning & Development Certificate